-Lower Falls Recreation Site Is Closed - Site Improvements Underway
+Lower Falls Recreation Site Remains Closed - Site Improvements are Well Underway